puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

 an error or not.
 Possible values include `explicitly_requested`, `on_failure`, `not_used` or `null`.

+* `corrective_change`: (Boolean): a flag indicating whether any of the report's events remediated configuration drift.
+This field is only populated in PE.

 * `latest_report?` (Boolean): return only reports associated with the most recent Puppet run for each node. **Note:** this field does not appear in the response.